spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/administration/delivery-methods/creating-carrier-companies.md

 ## Creating carrier companies

-To create a carrier company:
+To create a carrier company, do the following:

 1. In the top-right corner of the **Delivery Methods** page, click **+Create new carrier company**.
-2. On the **Create new Carrier company** page, enter a name for the carrier company:
+2. On the **Create new Carrier company** page, enter a **Name** for the carrier company:

 {% info_block warningBox %}